maxHolsch/Anthology/Design.md

 **Question Node View**
 - **Question Text Selected** (when user clicks on floating question text):
   - Display question text prominently in comment rail
-  - Show brief overview/preview of each connected response node
-  - Enable quick navigation between related responses
-  - **Conversation Audio Player**: Prominent play button to play abridged 'medley' of conversation, i.e. a 30 second montage of the most relevant excerpts
-  - Show all connected prompt nodes in the comment rail
+  - Show all connected prompt nodes in the comment rail (ONLY prompts, NOT their responses)
+  - Brief overview/preview of each prompt node
+  - Enable quick navigation between prompt nodes
-  - **Conversation Audio Player**: Prominent play button to play entire conversation
+  - **Conversation Audio Player**: Prominent play button to play entire conversation in random order
   - **Audio Playlist Behavior**:
     - When play is clicked, randomly selects a response node connected to the question (via question → prompt → response path)
     - Plays that response node, then randomly selects another connected response